 Costs of generating funds are costs incurred in attracting voluntary income, and those incurred in trading activities that raise funds.

-• Charitable activities
+Charitable activities

-These are costs incurred on the academy's educational operations, including support costs and costs relating to the governance of the academy apportioned to charitable activities.
+These are costs incurred on the Academy Trust's educational operations, including support costs and costs relating to the governance of the Academy Trust apportioned to charitable activities.